splewis/get5/documentation/docs/stats_system.md

 ## What Stats Are Collected

-See the [get5 include](https://github.com/splewis/get5/blob/master/scripting/include/get5.inc#L171) for what stats will be recorded and what their key in the keyvalues structure is.
+See the [get5 include](https://github.com/splewis/get5/blob/master/scripting/include/get5.inc#L1769) for what stats will be recorded and what their key in the KeyValue structure is.

-## MySQL Statistics
+## MySQL Statistics {: #mysql }

 Get5 ships with a (disabled by default) plugin called `get5_mysqlstats` that will save many of the stats to a MySQL database.
 To use this: